 - Mobile Rendering: These screenshots show how your landing page appears on mobile (left) and tablet (right) devices.

-- Open Graph Tags: Open Graph protocol was developed by Facebook to give website owners an easy way to describe the content of a page so that Facebook can correctly read and reference it.
-Using Open Graph tags allows you to control what content is shown when a page is shared on Facebook.
+- Open Graph Tags: Open Graph protocol was developed by Facebook to give website owners an easy way of describing the content of a page so that Facebook could correctly read and reference it.
+Using Open Graph tags allows you to control the content that's shown when a page is shared on Facebook.

-- Page Descriptions/Meta Description: Each page has a description that appears within the code of the page, and is visible in search results.
+- Page Descriptions / Meta Description: Each page has a description that appears within the code of the page, and is visible in search results.
 Although Google doesn't see these descriptions as ranking factors, search terms appear in bold when they're displayed in search results, which attract the eye of searchers.
-Due to this, Page Descriptions should be unique to each page and contain your most important keywords.
+Page Descriptions should, therefore, be unique to each page and contain your most important keywords.

-- Responsive Design: Having a 'responsive' website means the page width and content of each page auto-adjusts depending on the screen size of the device being used to view it.
-This gives the best possible experience for users who view your site on mobile devices, tablets, and desktop devices.
-This is better for your users and will encourage them to stay on your site and visit more pages.
-Google looks favorably on sites that give users the best possible experience so this can have an impact on your search ranking.
+- Responsive Design: Having a 'responsive' website means the page width and content of each page auto-adjusts depending on the screen size of the device being used to view it — this gives the best possible experience for users who view your site on mobile devices, tablets, and desktop devices.
+It will also encourage them to stay on your site and visit more pages.
+Google looks favorably on sites that give users the best possible experience, so this can have an impact on your search ranking.

 - Schema Markup: Code that you put on your website to help search engines return more informative results for the user.
 A semantic vocabulary of tags (or microdata) that you can add to your HTML to improve the way search engines read and represent the page in the search results.

-- Wordcount: We analyze all the pages on your site (max 200) and calculate the average number of visible words per page.
+- Wordcount: We analyze all of the pages on your site (a maximum of 200) and calculate the average number of visible words per page.
 We also track the pages that have less than 500 visible words per page.

 - XML Sitemap: An XML sitemap is like a 'Contents' page for your website.
-It helps Google to properly index your site, giving it the best possible chance of ranking for relevant searches.
-A type of list marked up with XML so that search engines can easily consume information about the URLs that make up a site.
+It helps Google to properly index your site, thereby giving it the best possible chance of ranking for relevant searches — a type of list marked up with XML so that search engines can easily consume information about the URLs that make up a site.
 Search engines and other crawlers are the only consumers of XML sitemaps.
 For SEO, an XML sitemap is an invitation to crawl the URLs listed.